w3c/wai-people-use-web/_people-use-web/tools-techniques.md

     that is being currently viewed.
 -   **Pictorial links**{:#pictorial} – some web browsers, plug-ins, and
-    websites show small images of the link targets (sometimes called "screen shots") rather than the addresses or names; for instance in combination with [bookmarks and history](#bookmarks){:.termref}
+    websites show small images of the link targets (sometimes called "screen shots") rather than the addresses or names; for example in combination with [bookmarks and history](#bookmarks){:.termref}
     listings, back and forward buttons in web browsers, or links on web pages.